EmmaJohnsonBarth/TeamAgreement/README.md

 Emma - JavaScript (vanilla)

-Ava - CSS and Styling
+Ava - CSS and Styling, Bootstrap

-Luke - General Troubleshooting
+Luke - General Troubleshooting, JavaScript

 **How can you best utilize these strengths in the execution of your project?**